swdevlin/muse/README.md

 ### Your own data

 Core data files are in the data folder.
 While you can edit them, it is cleaner to use a campaign.yaml file to hold entries specific to your game.
-Copy the `campaign.yaml.template` file to `campaign.yaml` and add your entries there.
+You can upload a campaign file using the web UI.
+Use `campaign.yaml.template` as a template.

 #### muse yaml format